 As we know, the United States is slipping in its standing as a world leader in technology, education, and health.
 Recently, the Organization for Economic Cooperation and Development (OECD) has ranked the US as 29th out of a 57-country pool for reading, math, and science literacy for 15-year-olds.
 The United States falls behind countries like Croatia, the Czech Republic, Lichtenstein, and Finland, which OECD ranked as number one.

 While the US still reigns supreme in other categories like defense and security, professionals and educators alike feel there may be grave consequences if we lose the race of education.
-Financial costs are among the most feared.
-According to Marc Tucker, President of the National Center on Education and the Economy, “To most policymakers there’s almost a believed connection between how well our kids do in school and how well our economy does in the global economy.”
+And financial costs are among the most feared.
+According to Marc Tucker, president of the National Center on Education and the Economy, “To most policymakers there's almost a believed connection between how well our kids do in school and how well our economy does in the global economy.”

 However, it’s important to note the statistical problems that occur when comparing the US, a country of 300 million, to a country like Finland, which only has 6 million (that’s smaller than the population of Los Angeles alone).
 Regardless, the fact remains that a quarter of students in high school dropout, a statistic that U.S. Education Secretary Arne Duncan deems “absolutely unacceptable”.

 From the point of view of this writer, we seem to have a few major issues that challenge the fundamental stability of this nation.
 Our energy market, while powerful no doubt, has recently gone “over the hill”, meaning that the peak in energy supply is over, and from now on, there will be less supply for our growing demand.
 Oil is dying.